 We are the national charity for children and young people with autism.
 We provide services, raise awareness and understanding, and campaign for change.
 Our vision is to make the ordinary possible for children and young people with autism and our mission is to help them to learn, thrive and achieve.

-PEACH is a UK national charity that provides information and support to parents of children with autism to give better choice.
-PEACH advocates the use of early behavioural intervention programmes (applied behaviour analysis).
+Child Autism UK is a UK national charity that provides information and support to parents of children with autism to give better choice.
+Child Autism UK advocates the use of early behavioural intervention programmes (applied behaviour analysis).
 These programmes aim to enhance intellectual, academic, social and emotional behaviours so that children can take better advantage of opportunities available to them.

 - Telephone 01344 882248